Where do I park?

 Is there handicap parking?

 There are several handicap parking spaces available.
-As you enter the parking lot from Saylor Street, there is a drive that goes through the upper end of the lot that leads to a covered area for drop off at the main doors; there is one handicap parking space available there.
+As you enter the parking lot from Saylor Street, there is a drive that goes through the upper end of the lot that leads to a covered area for drop off at the main doors; there are two handicap parking spaces available there.
 At the parking lot to the side of the church there are several handicap spaces available there which enters into Fellowship Hall.
 There is an elevator available to take you to the sanctuary/office level.

 What should I expect?

 You should expect to find a friendly and welcoming church who will be glad to see that you have come to worship with us.
-You will be greeted by people at the sanctuary doors and provided a bulletin.
-The greeters can direct you to the nursery or restrooms if needed.
-You should then expect to feel welcomed as part of the family during our worship services.
+You should expect to feel welcomed as part of the family during our worship services.
+You should expect a faith community that is Bible-believing, centered on the Lordship of Jesus Christ, and seeking to grow together in the knowledge and love of God.

 Church is no longer a formal affair.
 When it comes to church, attire doesn't much matter.
 They understand there is nothing particularly spiritual about a dress or a coat and tie.
 God is scarcely impressed by such things.
 "People look at the outward appearance," we are reminded, "but the LORD looks at the heart."
 (1 Samuel 16:7).
-The dress is varied at FUMC.
-Both the Traditional Service (8:00) and Contemporary Services (10:00/10:30) ranges from jeans/shorts and polos (semi-casual) to dress coat, tie, and dresses (traditional Sunday morning best).
+The dress is varied at FUMC; ranges from jeans/shorts and polos (semi-casual) to dress coat, tie, and dresses.

 May I attend services if I am not Methodist?